radius-project/docs/docs/content/concepts/faq/index.md

 [Tanzu](https://tanzu.vmware.com/) is a portfolio of products and services for modernizing applications and infrastructure with a common goal: deliver better software to production, continuously.

 Radius is an open-source project that provides a platform for modeling and deploying applications.
-Radius acts as an abstraction that allows developers to focus on their application and not the underlying infrastructure.
-Together with Environments and Recipes, Radius allows applications to bind to any cloud or on-premises infrastructure without a developer needing to directly work with infrastructure templates or parameters.
-Radius also provides a way to model dependencies and connections between services and infrastructure which can be queried and visualized after deployment.
+Radius is not a paid product or service.
+Instead, Radius allows you to host your own Radius environments on your own Kubernetes clusters, and deploy applications to any cloud provider or on-premises infrastructure.
+Radius also offers Recipes and the Application Graph to allow developers and operators to work together on a common definition of an Application that binds to an Environment, instead of automating lists of infrastructure.

 ### How does Radius compare to Azure Deployment Environments?